 If you can build your overall functional strength, you’ll get a lot of other health benefits for free – like more muscle mass that burns calories while you’re resting, and more testosterone that cuts visceral fat aka the spare tire around your stomach.

-Haven’t exercised since gym class in high school?
-Try out this beginner bodyweight workout.
-No equipment or gym membership needed!
+Don’t have time?
+Try out this short but highly effective bodyweight workout – no equipment or gym membership needed!
 All you need is a tiny space, a little motivation, and a good attitude!
 Did I mention that it’s only 8 minutes long?

 4 Rounds of: